lostatc/linotype/docs/usage.rst

 Using the 'linotype' directive, you can extend or replace parts of your help message.
-This allows you to add new content that appears in your **Sphinx** documentation but not in your printed output.
+This allows you to add new content that appears in your **Sphinx** documentation but not in your text output.
 This is done on a per-item basis using a reStructuredText definition list, where the term is the ID of an item and the definition is the new text to use.
 You can also add a classifier, which changes how the new text is incorporated: